daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script finds all empty files and directiories in the current directory
+this script lists all files with a .gif extension